-69. A field evaluation is required where the relevant planning authority has good reason to consider that a significant archaeological resource is present, perhaps as a buried feature, on an application site.
+- 66. A field evaluation is required where the relevant planning authority has good reason to consider that a significant archaeological resource is present, perhaps as a buried feature, on an application site.
 An evaluation is normally a limited programme of intrusive fieldwork, which quickly determines the presence or absence of archaeological features and enables an assessment of their relative worth in a local, regional, national or international context as appropriate.
-The programme of work will result in the preparation of a report and ordered archive.

-- 70. This type of physical or intrusive evaluation may, in certain circumstances, be preceded by a programme of non-intrusive work such a field walking, earthwork survey or geophysics. - 71.
+The programme of work will result in the preparation of a report and ordered archive. - 67.
+This type of physical or intrusive evaluation may, in certain circumstances, be preceded by a programme of non-intrusive work such a field walking, earthwork survey or geophysics. - 68.
 The intrusive element of the work normally involves trial trenching by means of archaeologically supervised mechanical excavation using machinery with a toothless bucket.
-The number, location and rationale for these trenches must be agreed with the relevant planning authority and Dyfed Archaeological Trust - Development Management prior to the commencement of the work.
+The number, location and rationale for these trenches must be agreed with the relevant planning authority and Dyfed Archaeological Trust Development Management prior to the commencement of the work.
 The evaluation areas must be cleaned to an appropriate standard to prove the presence or absence of archaeological features and to determine their relative significance.
 In each area the excavation of the minimum number of archaeological features, to elucidate the character, distribution, extent, date and importance of the archaeological remains is undertaken.
-In each area sufficient excavation will normally be undertaken to ensure that the natural horizons are reached and proven.
+An evaluation will excavate deposits to the top of the archaeological horizon or the top of natural horizons - whichever is reached first.
 If safety reasons preclude manual excavation to natural subsoil, hand auguring may be used to try to assess the total depth of stratified deposits within each area.
 The resulting report should be presented to the relevant planning authority as further information to inform the planning process.